 A: Yes!
 After the purchase of a live or On-Demand webinar, you will have on-demand access to the audio recording, which you can view as many times as you'd like for a whole year!

-"Anna was great, the information she shared was very useful." - Christian C.
+"Anna was great, the information she shared was so very useful!" - Christian C.